 What Are Some Common Camping Rules Overseas?

 If you choose to venture overseas for your next camping trip, there’s a lot more you’ll have to remember than just packing the right gear.
-We can become so used to camping at home that we forget other countries might have their own laws, rules, and etiquette, so here are some things to check off before you go.
+We can become so used to camping at home that we sometimes forget other countries might have their own laws, rules, and etiquette, so here are some things to check off before you go.

 Check Local Laws